erichensleyibm/NLC_product_classifier-demo/README.md

 ## Setup the classifier

 Lets get started!
+Along with these instructions, a [video tutorial](https://www.youtube.com/watch?v=JPMZxgpc_Uo) is also available.

 Here we create the classifier with our product description dataset.

 1. Download the [product description training dataset](https://github.com/erichensleyibm/NLC_product_classifier-demo/tree/master/data) by right clicking the link and selecting _Save As_.
 1. Create an [NLC service in IBM Cloud](https://console.bluemix.net/catalog/services/natural-language-classifier), make a note of the service name used in the catalog, we'll need this later.